SwiftlyS2-Plugins/Economy/README.md

 - Use the `dotnet publish -c Release` command to build and package your plugin.
 - Distribute the generated zip file or the contents of the `build/publish` directory.

+## Database Connection Key

+The database connection is using the key `economyapi`.
+It supports only MySQL, MariaDB and PostgreSQL.

 ## API Interface

 The Economy plugin provides a comprehensive API through the `IEconomyAPIv1` interface in the [Economy.Contract](Economy.Contract/src/IEconomyAPIv1.cs) namespace.
 This interface allows other plugins to interact with the economy system.